 Cancer Vaccines

-Cancer vaccines such as DCVax and Provenge stimulate the immune system to target cancer cells.
-These vaccines can be personalized based on the patient’s tumor profile.
+Cancer vaccines like DCVax and Provenge retrain the immune system to attack cancer cells.
+Such vaccines can be tailored to the patient’s tumor profile.

 Monoclonal Antibodies

-Monoclonal antibodies like bevacizumab (Avastin) and rituximab (Rituxan) bind to cancer cells and mark them for destruction.
-These antibodies can also be used to deliver toxic substances directly to cancer cells.
+Monoclonal antibodies such as bevacizumab (Avastin) or rituximab (Rituxan) latch on to cancer cells and target them for destruction.
+Such antibodies can even be utilised to transfer toxins directly to cancer cells.

-They have shown significant benefits in mesothelioma treatment, including improved survival rates and tumor reduction.
-Monoclonal antibodies offer a targeted approach to cancer therapy, enhancing the body’s ability to fight mesothelioma.
+They have had promising results in mesothelioma treatment – increased survival rates and tumor shrinkage.
+Monoclonal antibodies are a targeted cancer treatment that helps the body combat mesothelioma.

 Oncolytic Viruses